-Entrants can submit an effort into a maximum of 4 categories, with no more than 1 Industry category or 2 Commerce & Shopper categories.
+Entrants can submit an effort into a maximum of 4 categories, with no more than 1 Industry category.

 When entering multiple categories, ensure each submission speaks to the entered category.
 Judges evaluate effectiveness within the context of the category definition, so it is important that you clearly articulate your effectiveness in that category.